 - 1 canister: $59.90 (49.95 plus $8.95 shipping)

 - 3 canisters: $149 (free shipping included)

 When purchasing 5 canisters you get a free shaker bottle and a couple of free reports too.
 In addition, when buying 3 or 5 canisters, the company makes a donation of Power Greens to active duty military.

 27. How Long Does It Take to Receive Orders?

-Typically, people get their products within 2-5 days, although shipping to Canada will take longer (10 more more days).
-Currently Patriot Power Greens only ships to the US and Canada.
+Typically, people get their products within 2-5 days, although shipping to Canada will take longer (10 more days).
+Currently, Patriot Power Greens only ships to the US and Canada.

 28. Patriot Power Greens Side Effects

 This supplement is likely very safe in healthy people.
 At the time this review was created, no negative side effects were known.
-That said, here's a short list individuals who should speak to their doctor/pharmacist first.
+Here's a shortlist of things to consider for those not healthy.
 This list is not complete:

 - Those with heart or blood pressure problems